 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Mike Banning (Gerard Butler) has not exactly taken care of his body over the years.
-During his time in the secret service, he has been battered, bruised, and has endured an incredible amount of physical trauma while trying to save the president.
-All the trauma has left a permanent toll on Mike’s body, and doctors have advised him to stop whatever he has been doing, otherwise he could be facing serious physical disability.
-However, if the President of the United States is in danger, Mike cannot exactly “take it easy.”
+During his time in the secret service, he has been battered, bruised, and he has endured an incredible amount of physical trauma while trying to save the President.
+All the trauma has taken a permanent toll on Mike’s body, and doctors have advised him to stop whatever he has been doing, or he could be facing serious physical disability.
+However, if the President of the United States is in danger, Mike cannot exactly take it easy.

-Unfortunately, danger does come for President Trumbull (Morgan Freeman).
-After a tragic drone strike, the president is in a coma, and the rest of his secret service detail has been killed.
+Danger unfortunately comes for President Trumbull (Morgan Freeman) once again.
+After a tragic drone strike the president is in a coma, and the rest of his secret service detail has been killed.
 Mike is the only survivor, which raises suspicion from the FBI.
 Mike quickly learns that he has been framed for the attempt on the president’s life.
-On the run from the law, Mike is desperate to clear his name.
-However, whoever did try to kill the president is still out there, and they will surely try to finish the job.
-He needs to clear his name, but cannot sit idly by with an imminent second attempt on the president’s life.
-Unfortunately, protecting the president as a wanted man is no easy task.
+Whoever actually tried to kill the president is still out there, and they will surely try to finish the job.
+He needs to clear his name, but he cannot sit idly by with an imminent attack on the President's life, and trying to save the President as a wanted man will be Mike's toughest challenge yet.

 The Pros & Cons